NorthernWidget/ALog/README.md

 ##### Sleeping and waking

-The sleep mode is the most important pice of the ALog data logger.
+The sleep mode is the most important piece of the ALog data logger.
 It's the superlative of when you close the lid of a laptop computer: the ALog goes from drawing at least 6.7 milliamps to just 53 microamps -- that's 0.053 milliamps, for a **greater than 100x increase in power efficiency**, and therefore battery life.

 The internal sleep functions are activated by the end-user as part of this command:
 ```